guriben/gwencam/README.md

 * If your Raspberry Pi has internet connection, it will immediately download the script.
 Now run it with sudo:

-sudo sh installZero2Go.sh

-This script will copy a file to “/etc/init.d/zero2go”, and register it to run after boot...This time:

-sudo shutdown now

-* Once powered off.
-Connect your USB power supply to the Zero2Go this time round.
-NO OTHER POWER SUPPLIES CONNECTED.

-* If the BLUE light does not come on after a couple of seconds, press the black button on the Zero2Go to switch through the power supply modes until they do.

-* After a few more seconds, you should see the GREEN indicator light on the Zero and another BLUE light should show on the Zero4U (if you are using one)

 Now we need to install Motion *properly* and not quite how I tried to do it.

 * You should be logged back into your pi over ssh